rafpacut/ChessRiddle/README.md

 The first player who cannot move the knight to a new square loses the game.
 Who wins if both players play optimally, and what is the winning strategy?

-requires python 3, numpy and pygame
+requires python 3 and pygame